Adnene93/RefineAndMine/README.md

 python <project_directory>/main.py  --Q2 --dataset HABERMAN  --nbattr 2 --wanted_label 2 --quality_measure informedness --sigma_qual 0 --sigma_sup 0.15 --sigma_sim 0.25 --top_k 10 --compute_crispiness
 ```

+The directory Q2XP contains the experiments reported in CSV files and PDF figures.

+#### 3.3. __Q3__: How effective is our method against ___`MCTS4DM`___.
+We tested ___`RefineAndMine`___ against a recent approach dubbed ___`MCTS4DM`___ that follows the same anytime paradigm relying on MCTS (Monte Carlo Tree Search) devised for pattern mining tasks.
+For scripts corresponding to MCTS, please refer to their companion page: https://github.com/guillaume-bosc/MCTS4DM .

+The directory Q3XP contains the comparative study experiments reported in CSV files and PDF figures.

 ### 4.**AnimatedFigures**
 It contains a set of GIF figures, that we will keep updated reporting the behavior of our method in 2 dimensional datasets.
 We consider only 2 dimensional datasets in this figures as its easy to read the patterns.